 Dr. Aaron Smith

-DR. AARON SMITH accepted his appointment at the U.S. Naval Academy following a long series of impressive accomplishments as one of the nation’s youngest and most successful choral conductors, and now oversees one of the most visible music programs in the country.
+DR. AARON SMITH, Director of Musical Activities at the United States Naval Academy, accepted his appointment following a long series of impressive accomplishments as one of New York City's most successful choral conductors and now oversees one of the most visible music programs in the country.

-He has been seen in a wide variety of performances and performing venues including Carnegie Hall, Lincoln Center, Kennedy Center, and many other prominent concert halls and churches throughout the country.
-Highlight musical collaborations include performances with the New York Philharmonic, the Philadelphia Orchestra, the Kronos Quartet, the New Jersey Symphony, the Nashville Symphony, the Orchestra of Saint Luke’s, Chanticleer, the American Boychoir, Mark Morris Dance Group, the Great Performer’s Series, the Mostly Mozart Festival, Kurt Masur, Wolfgang Sawallisch, Sir Colin Davis, Zdenek Macal, Joseph Flummerfelt, John Rutter, Renee Fleming, and multiple television and radio stations.
+Highlight musical collaborations include performances with the New York Philharmonic, Philadelphia Orchestra, Minnesota Orchestra, Dallas Symphony, New Jersey Symphony, Nashville Symphony, Portland Symphony, Jacksonville Symphony, Orchestra of Saint Luke’s, Kronos Quartet, Chanticleer, the American Boychoir, Mark Morris Dance Group, the Great Performer’s Series, the Mostly Mozart Festival, Kurt Masur, Wolfgang Sawallisch, Sir Colin Davis, Zdenek Macal, Joseph Flummerfelt, John Rutter, and soloists such as Renee Fleming, Stephanie Blythe, Gregory Kunde, and Beyonce.
+His performances have been heard on multiple television and radio stations across the nation.
 Additionally, Dr. Smith assisted in the preparation of the Emmy Award nominated performance of the “Live from Lincoln Center” broadcast of Mozart’s Requiem in 2001.